 - EU Framework Program 7 project looking for (amongst other things) efficient methods of accelerator/co-processor use

 - Focus on data taking past 2016

 - Of particular interest

 - Getting data into the platform

 - Getting data into the accelerator/co-processor

 - Efficient processing

 - Efficient distribution of results

-- What role for software?Funded
+- What role for software?

+- Are you interested?